TFCindy/plsql-window-functions-munezero-cindy/README.md

 FROM monthly_sales
 ORDER BY sales_month;
 ```
+Query Results Analysis:

+-January started strong with 70,000 RWF sales, followed by a significant drop to 37,000 RWF in February (-47%)

+-March showed further decline to 18,000 RWF, creating a concerning downward trend

+-The 3-month moving average decreased from 70,000 to 41,666 RWF, indicating sustained negative momentum
 Interpretation: The running totals show a concerning downward trend from January's peak of 70,000 RWF to March's 18,000 RWF.
 The moving averages confirm sustained negative momentum, highlighting the need for immediate intervention to reverse this declining sales pattern.

 ### 3. Navigation Functions